Compliance

 4. User clicks "API Keys."

-8. User saves as PDF and uploads to GRC tool.
+8. User saves a PDF and uploads it to the dashboard.

 Do Auditors Accept AI-Generated Screenshots?